khobaib/vibematch/README.md

 ## Status

-The core loop is live and working end-to-end: real query → real intent parsing → real matching against 226 hostels → real AI-generated explanations, all connected through an actual frontend, not mocked data.
+**Live and publicly deployed:** [vibematch-travel.vercel.app](https://vibematch-travel.vercel.app) (frontend, Vercel) talking to a FastAPI backend on Fly.io.
+The core loop is live and working
+end-to-end: real query → real intent parsing → real matching against 472 hostels → real AI-generated explanations, all connected through an actual frontend, not mocked data.
 Dozens of real bugs were found and fixed through deliberate adversarial testing (full list in the decision log), and the most safety/correctness-critical ones are now locked in as permanent automated regression tests, not just fixed once and hoped to stay fixed.

 **Recently shipped:**
+- **Public deployment** — backend on Fly.io, frontend on Vercel, connected end-to-end and verified live with real search, real AI explanations, and real semantic matching.
+- **Dataset expanded 226 → 472 hostels**, including 5 "concentrated" destinations (Bali, Goa,
+  Ella, Pokhara, Bangkok) deliberately brought to 20+ hostels each so early testers get a reliable, reproducible set of destinations to search against — plus the `research_depth` tiering described above so this growth stays honestly tracked rather than silently diluting data quality.
 - **Semantic vibe matching** — a second model (Voyage AI) compares query meaning against each hostel's AI-written vibe profile via embeddings, so "calm surroundings" correctly matches a hostel tagged "quiet" instead of scoring zero for not sharing literal text.
+Validated live against the expanded dataset, including confirming new hostels rank meaningfully on semantic similarity, not just structured fields.
 - **An automated eval suite** (`eval_suite.py`) — 16 regression test cases seeded from real, previously-fixed bugs in the decision log, run as automated pass/fail assertions across three tiers (no API calls / live Claude / live Claude + Voyage) rather than checked by hand.